What is a mortgage? Your simple guide to buying a home

 Couple hugging in their new home

 A lender is likely to consider lending you between four and four and a half times your salary (or combined salaries if you’re buying as a couple).
-While it is possible to get a mortgage for five times your salary, this usually only applies to individuals with very high salaries.
+While it is possible to get a mortgage for five times your salary, this usually only applies to people with very high salaries.

 Getting a mortgage isn’t just about borrowing as much money as possible.
 You need to actually have the household income to make the monthly payments once you’re in your new home.
 Asking yourself what house price can I afford? is a crucial first step to take.